jennyreddish/seshat/docs/source/contribute/developers-guide.rst

 Development workflow
 --------------------

-1. Select an issue to work on from the Seshat development project board on `GitHub <https://github.com/orgs/Seshat-Global-History-Databank/projects/1/views/1>`_.
+1. Select an issue to work on from the Seshat development project board on `GitHub <https://github.com/orgs/Seshat-Global-History-Databank/projects/1/views/1>`_, or create a new issue as described above.

+    - Assign the issue to yourself.
+    - Move the issue to the "In progress" column on the project board.

 2. Create a new branch from the `dev` branch.